Minhtranaccount/credit-risk-classification/Credit_Risk/report.md

 ## Summary

-Summarise the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
+Summarise the results of the machine learning models, and include a recommendation on the model to use.
 * Both models have good accuracy and Healthy Loan scores.
 * However, model 2 witnesses the higer Unhealthy Loan recall percentage indicating that Model 2 is better to use.